ces3001/obsidian-tasklist/README.md

 A note can represent an entire project (or person, or anything), which can have tasks in other pages, subnotes, or subprojects.

 ## What you get
-- A single place with all the tasks related to a note (or project) consolidated from the entire vault.
+- A single place with all the tasks related to a note consolidated from the entire vault, with highly customized automatic inclusion or exclusion of tasks from your entire vault.

 # Install
 ## Requirements